dgpabcddgp/part1/README.md

 $ http-server
 ```

-Open the TutorialTwo.trex file from the cloned GitHub repository in Tableau Desktop 2018.2 or greater.
+Open the TutorialOne.trex file from the cloned GitHub repository in Tableau Desktop 2018.2 or greater.